tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 class: center, middle

-# Network infrastructure as commons
+# Network Infrastructure as Commons

 ???
 Play some videos for examples of community networks: